tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Note that such implementations must still be able to send other length connection identifiers to other parties.

-In DTLS 1.2, connection ids are exchanged at the beginning of the DTLS session only.
-There is no dedicated "connection id update" message that allows new connection ids to be established mid-session, because DTLS 1.2 in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
-DTLS 1.2 peers switch to the new record layer format when encryption is enabled.
+In DTLS, connection ids are exchanged at the beginning of the DTLS session only.
+There is no dedicated "connection id update" message that allows new connection ids to be established mid-session, because DTLS in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
+DTLS peers switch to the new record layer format when encryption is enabled.

 # Record Layer Extensions

-This extension is applicable for use with DTLS 1.2 and {{dtls-record12}}
+This extension is applicable for use with DTLS and {{dtls-record12}}
 illustrates the record format.

 ~~~~